Nenkai/NenTools.ImGui/README.md

 The bindings have been generated using [NenTools.ImGui.Generator](NenTools.ImGui.Generator), which also takes a different approach.

-It functions by massaging the output of [ClangSharpPInvokeGenerator](https://github.com/dotnet/ClangSharp) into an interface (for Reloaded and mods), and the implementation/actual bindings for the framework.
+It functions by massaging the output of [ClangSharpPInvokeGenerator](https://github.com/dotnet/ClangSharp) into an interface (for Reloaded and mods), and the implementation/actual bindings.

 ### Building Bindings